TALlama/calville/characters/orson.md

 actor: DJ Qualls
 player: Morgan Stites

 Orson is a freshman at Cal, and a Nibelung Orphan who has the power to cloud mens' minds and make himself invisible, which he does so effortlessly that many people never notice him in the first place.
+He is somewhat concerned that his continued use of his powers is changing him, as he often later [regrets][s01e02] the actions he takes while invisible.

 His adopted father is the millionaire Marcus Krieg, who seems rather disappointed in his son.